Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Governing Equations

 with appropriate initial and boundary conditions.
-Flux functions $G_i(U)$ are functions of conserved variable $U$.
-In case of Burgers equation both $U$ and $G_i(U)$'s are scalar quantities whereas in case of Euler and Shallow water equations they are vector quantities.
+Fluxes $G_i(U), i = 1,2$ are functions of conserved variable $U$.
+In case of Burgers equation both $U$ and $G_i(U)$'s are scalar quantities whereas in case of Euler and shallow water equations they are vector quantities.